heartbreaker217/First-frontend-project/README.md

 ## Installation:

 1. Clone this repository on your PC
-2. Open terminal, go to project directory and write `sudo npm link`.
+2. Open terminal, go to project directory and write `sudo npm install`, then `sudo npm link`.
 *P.S.
 Make sure that you have already installed Node.js*

 ## How to play:

 There are five console games realised! 😱
 To choose one of them, write `brain-even`, `brain-calc`, `brain-gcd`, `brain-progression` or `brain-prime` in your console.
 Answer the questions correctly three times in a row and you will become a G.O.A.T. 🐐

 ## Video demonstrations: